ibm-cloud-docs/vpc/user-access-to-dedicated-hosts-and-groups.md

 12. In *Platform access* select the **Viewer**, **Operator**, and **Editor** options.
 13. Click **Assign** > **Yes**.

-Clicking the numbers on the permission options shows what actions these permissions allow.
-For more information on IAM roles, see [Getting Started with IAM](/docs/vpc?topic=vpc-iam-getting-started).
+Clicking the numbers on the permission options shows the list of actions that these permissions allow.
+For more information about IAM roles, see [Getting Started with IAM](/docs/vpc?topic=vpc-iam-getting-started).
 {: note}

 ## Inviting and adding users